eafflu/runtime/README.md

 # Step 4 - Creating A Background

-Include the script `src/view/background.js` in the same way you include `hud.js`.
+Include the script `src/view/background.js` in the same way you included `hud.js`.
 Find the script that is included and determine what function you need to call in order to create the background.
 Modify `index.html` at `TODO: 2` to call that function.
 You will need to supply the appropriate arguments to the function.

     var background = // ????
     view.addChild(background);

 Once this is done correctly you should see Halle on a yellow background.

-Our goal is to create our a great background for our game.
-You will want to change the code at `TODO: 3` in `src/view/background.js`.
+Our first goal is to create a great background for our game.
+That will require drawing.

 In order to draw something you will create a *shape* using one of the following functions: